jonnyhoeven/justme.dev/projects/gitops-workshop.md

 The `pod` is running again, but now it's got a _different_ name.

-It's important to note that the `deployment` manifest manages the `pod`, and a `pod` can be replicated.
+It's important to note that the `deployment` manifest manages the `pod` and a `pod` can be replicated.

 To avoid downtime it's recommended to use `Evict` or `Taint` instead of deleting definitions.
 This will result in kubernetes creating a new `pod` and wait for it to be ready before deleting the old `evicted pod`.